kosarekn/QBS103/Lectures/QBS103_IntrotoR.md

 ## R Programming
 R is a free, open source programming language and statistical software environment, first released in 1993, that is used extensively in bioinformatics.
 Beyond the basic functionality included in R's standard distribution, an enormous number of packages designed to extend R's functionality for specific applications exist, representing one of R's core strengths.

 R is also a very powerful way to create high quality graphics, using both functionality in base R as well as graphics specific packages, such as ggplot2.
 These packages provide a high level of user control, meaning almost all plotting features can be controlled.
-Importantly, numerous R packages provide functionality for generating bioinformatics specific visualizations.
+Importantly, numerous R packages provide functionality for generating biology and health care science specific visualizations.

 ### Installing R
 We will be using R-Studio to explore our example data.
 The latest versions for R and R-Studio can be found [here](https://www.r-project.org/) and [here](https://posit.co/download/rstudio-desktop/).